mousepawmedia/devdocs/network/source/setup_linux/install.rst

     LTS release.
 If you use a newer version, you will be responsible for adjusting instructions for your release yourself.

-The LTS versions of each of the above distros is as follows:

-- Ubuntu 16.04 "Xenial Xerus" (same for all distros with "ubuntu" in the name)
-- Linux Mint 18 "Sarah"
-- elementaryOS 0.4 "Loki"

 32-bit or 64-bit?
 ----------------------------------

 You should know whether your computer is a 32-bit or a 64-bit system.
 In any version of Windows, go to Control Panel → System.
-On Windows 7/8, you may need to use the search box in the Control Panel to find this.
+On Windows 7/8/10, you may need to use the search box in the Control Panel to find this.
 Look for “32-bit” or “64-bit”.